zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 537.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, comprehension qu estions, and a complete transcript of everything we say.
+Go there to download a Learning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, comprehension qu estions, and a complete transcript of everything we say.

 This episode is called “Types of Bank Accounts.”
 It’s a dialo gue between Luiz and Iona, going through some of the common vocabulary we  use when talking about the special arrangements or agreements you have wit h a bank when you give them your money.
 Let’s get started.